khalidmeister/trmm-downscaling/README.md

 ![Visualization of 3 Satellites (NDVI, Land Cover, and DEM) and 1 Missing (Precipitation from TRMM)](cover-trmm.png)<br>

 ### Introduction
 In this project, I implement machine learning model to visualize precipitation map on high-resolusion version from TRMM Satellite.
 The satellite has 25 km per pixel resolution, which is not hightly detailed to know precipitation in certain location.
-Variables like NDVI, DEM, and Land Cover will be used as predictor to Precipitation value by using machine learning model, in this case Random Forest.
+Variables like NDVI, DEM, and Land Cover will be used as predictor to Precipitation value by using a machine learning algorithm.
 The final output of this project is a precipitation map on Riau Province with a spatial resolution of 1 km.

 ### The Workflow
 ![The Research Workflow](workflow.png)<br>